Postgraduate Diploma in Information Systems and Technology

 You can apply online at myUC.
 Find out more about how to apply for graduate and postgraduate qualifications.

-The PGDipIST includes courses totalling a minimum of 120 points from the Postgraduate Diploma in Information Systems and Technology Schedule, which involves taught courses and seminars, and students can choose to undertake a research project (including data collection, analysis, and interpretation of findings) or an internship.
+The PGDipIST includes courses totalling a minimum of 120 points, which involves taught courses and seminars, and you can choose to undertake a research project (including data collection, analysis, and interpretation of findings) or an internship.

 With approval, you may replace up to 30 points of courses for another subject at an equivalent level, allowing a specialist element in computer science or data analysis, for example.

 The PGDipIST can be completed full-time over 1 year, or be taken part-time over a maximum of 4 years.

 Courses can be drawn from a range of subjects, including Information Systems, Business Information Systems, Computer Science, and Software Engineering:

 Increasingly, postgraduate diplomas are becoming more recognisable in the international market, and ICT-specific skills are critical to the growth and development of many business sectors in Aotearoa New Zealand.
 There is also evidence of a growing demand for biculturally competent and work-ready IS graduates, who are able to apply cultural concepts and theories to organisational situations across a wide range of organisations, industries, and countries.

 This Diploma will allow graduates to jump ahead and take on innovative leadership or management roles in ICT.
 Graduates will be well suited to work in a range of roles including business/systems analyst, IS consultant, IS manager, and software developer.